avo-hq/docs.avohq.io/docs/2.0/dashboards.md

 ## Settings

-Each dashboard is organized in a file.
+Each dashboard is a file.
 It holds information about itself like the `id`, `name`, `description`, and how many columns its grid has.

 The `id` field has to be unique.
 The `name` is what the user sees in big letters on top of the page, and the `description` is some text you pass to give the user more details regarding the dashboard.